๐ŸŽฒIntro to Probability

 The Critical Distinction: Independence vs. Mutual Exclusivity

 This is the #1 conceptual trap on probability exams.
-Students constantly confuse these two ideas, but they're almost opposites in important ways.
+Students constantly confuse these two ideas, but they're close to opposites.

 Independence vs. Mutually Exclusive Events

 Compare: Flipping heads vs. flipping tails on one coin (mutually exclusive) vs. flipping heads on two different coins (independent).
-The first pair can't both happen; the second pair provides no information about each other.
-If an MC question asks whether mutually exclusive events are independent, the answer is almost always NO.
+The first pair can't both happen.
+The second pair gives no information about each other.
+If a question asks whether mutually exclusive events are independent, the answer is NO (assuming both events have nonzero probability).

 Extending Independence: Multiple Events and Trials